SHOW-UNAN(祥雲庵)

 This is more than just a tea ceremony in Kanazawa—it is a quiet journey inward.

-Surrounded by seasonal flowers, calligraphy, and thoughtfully placed utensils, you are gently invited to engage all five senses—through the warmth of the matcha bowl, the soft scent of incense, the stillness of the air, and the quiet rhythm of tatami beneath your feet.
+Surrounded by seasonal flowers, calligraphy, and thoughtfully placed utensils, you are gently invited to engage all five senses—through the warmth of the matcha bowl, the soft aroma of incense, the stillness of the air, and the quiet rhythm of footsteps on tatami beneath your feet.

-Before the matcha is served, you may enjoy a traditional sweet once favored by samurai in Kanazawa, along with a sip of sake—offered as a warm welcome to thank you for being here, and to gently ease you into this special moment.
+Before the matcha is served, you can enjoy a beautiful and elegant sweet once favored by samurai in Kanazawa, along with a sip of sake—offered as a warm welcome to thank you for your presence, and to gently ease you into the moment.

-As each step guides you deeper into presence, many guests describe this experience not simply as a cultural ritual, but as a kind of meditation—an elegant pause that clears the mind and quietly fills the heart.
+As each step guides you deeper into being fully present, many guests describe this experience not simply as a cultural ritual, but as a kind of meditation—an elegant pause that clears the mind and quietly fills the heart.

 What you truly take home is not just a memory, but a renewed sense of stillness and connection—with Kanazawa, and with yourself.